NCEAS/oss-lessons/version-control/3-code-versioning-remote.md

 Few commands to deal with branches:

 * `git branch`	Will list the existing branches
-* `git branch myBranchName` 	Will create an new branch with the name myBranchName
+* `git branch myBranchName` 	Will create a new branch with the name myBranchName
 * `git checkout myBranchName` Will switch to the branch myBranchName